Baldur's Gate (video game): Sales

 Interplay reported worldwide sales of nearly 700,000 copies for Baldur's Gate by June, and it was the United States' second-best-selling computer game during the first half of 1999, behind SimCity 3000.
 As of September, it had sold above 300,000 units and earned roughly $15 million in revenues in the country during 1999 alone.
 A writer for PC Accelerator remarked that this success "created an almost audible sigh of relief from publisher Interplay".
 By November 1999, Baldur's Gate had sold roughly 1 million units worldwide.
 It claimed ninth place for 1999 in the United States, with a total of 356,448 sales that year.
 At $15.7 million in revenue, it was the country's seventh-highest-grossing computer game of 1999.

 Sales of Baldur's Gate continued in 2000: by March, it had surpassed 500,000 copies sold in the United States, which led Desslock of GameSpot to describe the title as an "undisputed commercial blockbuster".
 U.S. sales had risen to 600,000 units by April 2001, while global sales totaled 1.5 million copies that May.
 The game proceeded to sell 83,208 units in the United States from February 2001 through the first week of November alone.
 Worldwide, Baldur's Gate ultimately surpassed 2.2 million sales by early 2003.
-By 2015 the game sold about 2.8 million copies.
+The game sold about 2.8 million copies by 2015.